 - During the deal Mike's employer counts the money he is given and finds that it's short $20.
 Mike stares down Nacho until he coughs up the missing $20 bill.
 It's a trivial amount but Mike knows that he has to establish that he cannot be pushed around.

 - And having completed the deal, Mike explains to Price about the difference between being "a bad guy" or "a criminal", offering in this speech his own ethics and defining the core appeal of both Breaking Bad and Better Call Saul:

 - At the end, Jimmy rejects a partnership with another law firm and instead drives away while humming "Smoke on the Water".
 He's finally given up on senselessly doing "the right thing" and is now officially on the road to becoming Saul Goodman.

 - Mike totally gives Nacho a piece of his mind when he reminds him that if he keeps Daniel's baseball cards, Tuco's going to find out that Nacho's been making deals behind his back and kill him.
-Giving that Mike found Nacho at his workplace it's clear he can find Tuco and tell him too.
+Given that Mike found Nacho at his workplace, it's clear that he can find Tuco and tell him too.

 - After a tense wait while Jimmy's targeted commercial plays, the phone lines suddenly light up like a Christmas tree and he grins looking over his new kingdom.
 Though it's quickly soured when Reality Ensues and Cliff is quite upset that he ran the ad without permission.

 - Mike's confrontation with Tuco.
 From beginning to end, Mike was in complete control of the situation, and never at any point showed even the slightest hint of fear towards Tuco.
 Let's count the ways: